lanudo2013/vocalink-demo/README.md

 * Material-UI as a UI framework

  Prerequisites to run the frontend.
-1. NPM ^8.0 installed
+* NPM ^8.0 installed

 To run the frontend app:
 1. Open a terminal and point to the frontend directory
 2. Run *npm install*.
 This command will generate all the project dependencies in the node_modules folder.
 3. If you want to run the app in a browser, type *npm run start* and it will be launched by webpack dev server in the url http://localhost:4200.
-4. If you want to build the app to get the final bundles, type *npm run build* and sources will be generated under ‘dist‘ folder.
+4. If you want to build the app for a production environment, type *npm run build* and sources will be generated under ‘dist‘ folder.

 To run unit tests:
 1. Open a terminal and point to the frontend directory